‘Oh God!’ 911 call of Sarasota County alligator attack released - NewsBreak

 ‘Oh God!’
 911 call of Sarasota County alligator attack released

-In the audio, the caller, a 70-year-old man, is heard desperately asking for help after Rose Marie Wiegand, a resident of the country club, fell into a canal while she was removing weeds from a retainer wall.Cause of death for alligator attack victim released
+In the audio, the caller, a 70-year-old man, is heard desperately asking for help after Rose Marie Wiegand, a resident of the country club, fell into a canal while she was removing weeds from a retainer wall.Father of murdered Houma two-year-old says accused mother was a concern

 The man said he was playing at the sixth hole of the golf course when Wiegand fell into the water across from him.